-2.6 Mobius Transformations and The Night Sky
+2.6 Mobius Transformations of The Night Sky

 Any proper orthochronous Lorentz transformation (including ordinary rotations and relativistic boosts) can be represented by